 AbyssinianWEST Hits Two-Floor Funding Milestone

 Turn on the Lights, Abyssinian!
-Abyssinian’s Go West project, AbyssinianWEST, hit its first milestone as enough funds were raised though church member pledges and donations to pay for one floor of the building.
+Abyssinian’s Go West project, AbyssinianWEST, hit another milestone as enough funds were raised though church member pledges and donations to pay for two floors of the building.

 AbyssinianWEST project, to the church’s initiative to fund a $12 million, five-story education and community center adjacent to the church, is expected to be completed in late 2017.
 The church is seeking 100 percent member participation to fund the campaign.

 All praises to our Lord, Beloved!